 - ½ teaspoon vanilla extract

 Don’t be alarmed if your bread is split down the middle when you take it out of the oven.
 This is a good sign for any quick bread.
-If yours doesn’t, it’s probably dense and not sweet enough.
+It’s a sign that it’s sweet!

 Step One: Wet Ingredients